 Marriage Licenses

-The license is valid upon issue and must be used, in Colorado, within 35 days.
-The fee is $30.00, cash or debit/credit card payment only.
 Online requests for verification of marriage and divorce records may be made at the Colorado Department of Public Health and Environment.
-For additional information, please review the Guidelines for Obtaining Marriage Licenses in Colorado below or contact the Recording Department.
+For more information, please review the Guidelines to Obtain a Marriage License below or contact the Recording Department.
+Please note, for information related to divorce, contact the Colorado Fourth Judicial District, (719) 452-5000.

-Guidelines for Obtaining a Marriage License in Colorado
+Guidelines to Obtain a Marriage License

 Same for both parties

-• 18 and older – May apply to obtain a marriage license.
+- 18 and older – May apply to obtain a marriage license.

-• 16 and 17 – A juvenile court must make the determination if a marriage license may be obtained.
+- 16 and 17 – A juvenile court must make the determination if a marriage license may be obtained.
 4th Judicial District Court website.

-• Younger than 16 – Prohibited from obtaining a marriage license.
+- Younger than 16 – Prohibited from obtaining a marriage license.

-• The original or certified court order must be presented at the time of applying for a marriage license.
+- The original or certified court order must be presented at the time of applying for a marriage license.

 Valid ID must be furnished by both parties